-- Are professionally active with a proven track record of delivering projects, programmes, portfolios or a key control or enabling function that exhibit characteristics of complexity. - · Have the required breadth of project experience to meet the competence requirements. - Have an advanced technical knowledge and can confidently evaluate and analyse theory of current practices and methods. - · Are committed to continuing professional development and an ethical way of working.
+- Are professionally active with a proven track record of delivering projects, programmes, portfolios or a key control or enabling function that exhibit characteristics of complexity. - Have the required breadth of project experience to meet the requirements of seven mandatory and five elective competences. - Have an advanced technical knowledge and can confidently evaluate and analyse theory of current practices and methods. - · Are committed to continuing professional development and an ethical way of working.